Bee and Bear

 Children’s Book

-‘Bee and Bear’ (2019) is a book about friendship and learning your primary colours, for kids aged 2-5 years.
+‘Bee and Bear’ (2019) is a picture book about friendship and learning your primary colours, for kids aged 2-5 years.

 It’s a book that I’m hugely proud of, and a shift in my illustrative style from the Haggis MacDougall series I had previously drawn.